tyukiand/flow/README.md

 Dataflow algorithm with a simple functional interface.

-Allows the user to construct (cyclic) directed graphs of mutually interdependent values can be constructed in declarative fashion, and then query the results of a converging fixpoint iteration as if they are "already there".
+Allows the user to construct (cyclic) directed graphs of mutually interdependent values in declarative fashion, and then query the results of a converging fixpoint iteration as if they are "already there".

 ### Where is this useful?